vinceimbat/vinceimbat/content/holy spirit.md

   - thoughts
   - seedlings
 ---
 Here is a radical interpretation of the holy spirit or what [[andrew j brown|Andrew J. Brown]] calls "the Spirit of Life."
-According to Andrew, the Spirit of Life is what "makes any single event or person possible."
+According to Andrew, the [[spirit of life|Spirit of Life]] is what "makes any single event or person possible."
 It is plural as it comes in all directions simultaneously and spreads like wind.
 If I am right that Andrew is interpreting the holy spirit this way, then his interpretation is a radical and beautiful way of looking at it.

 Life, indeed, behaves this way.
 It arises from places we wouldn't think it will come from.
 I and everyone I loved and I meet in this universe at this point in time was here because of this Spirit of Life and that is nothing short of a miracle.